wal-e/wal-e/README.rst

 * SWIFT_PASSWORD
 * WALE_SWIFT_PREFIX

+There are also these variables:

+* SWIFT_AUTH_VERSION which defaults to 2.
+Some object stores such as Softlayer require version 1.
+* SWIFT_ENDPOINT_TYPE defaults to publicURL, this needs to be set to internalURL on object stores like Rackspace Cloud Files in order to use the internal network

 With the exception of AWS_SECRET_ACCESS_KEY and WABS_ACCESS_KEY, all of these can be specified as arguments as well.
 The AWS_* variables are the standard access-control keying system provided by Amazon,